parezcoydigo/history475-spring-2013/pages/syllabus.md

 *  De Indio a Indígena
 *   Readings:
     1.  *Return of the Native*, pp. 1-132.
+    2. James Schofield Saeger, "*The Mission* and Historical Missions: Film and the Writing of History", *The Americas* Vol. 51 No. 3 (1995): pp. 393-415.
+(On JSTOR)
 ---
 **Week #10** 13 March   (Group 5)